DavidZucchet/FinancialStabilityLATAM/README.md

 3. Go to http://127.0.0.1:8000/

 The dynamic graphs can be found at the web app.
+You can check the website online in the following address "https://financialstability-worldbank.onrender.com".
+The site will load the page after 30-60 seconds.
+Thank you for your patience :)

 # Licensing, Authors, Acknowledgements
 Must give credit to Udacity for the learning path in the DataScientist Course and some of the code that I reused.
 Otherwise, feel free to use the code here as you would like!